The 11 CGIAR genebanks conserve 768,576 accessions of cereals, grain legumes, forages, tree species, root and tuber crops and bananas.

 Many of these accessions are crop wild relatives.

-This is the largest and most widely distributed collection of genetic diversity available under the Multilateral System of the ITPGRFA.
-Over the past 10 years, CGIAR genebanks have distributed more than a million samples to plant breeders and crop researchers.
-From 2012 to 2016, more than 590,000 samples went to 120 countries.
+This is the largest and most widely distributed collection of genetic diversity available under the Multilateral System of the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA).
+Over the past 10 years, CGIAR genebanks have distributed more than an estimated million samples to plant breeders and crop researchers.
+From 2012 to 2018, more than 774,000 samples went to 160 countries.

 The disease-free status of the plant material being distributed is ensured by germplasm health units (GHUs) associated with each genebank.

-The accessions in the CGIAR genebanks are international public goods that the genebanks make available under conditions set out in the International Treaty on Plant Genetic Resources for Food and Agriculture.
+The accessions in the CGIAR genebanks are international public goods that the genebanks make available under conditions set out in the ITPGRFA.
 Recipients of material agree that they will not further restrict the availability of such material and, if they do restrict access to new varieties derived from genebank material, they will pay a certain percentage of the proceeds of commercialization into a common fund.

 CGIAR genebanks were responsible for 94% of the germplasm distributed under the ITPGRFA in 2014.